-Another important consideration that determines if you can successfully sue a property owner when you are injured from a slip and fall on their sidewalk or parking lot, is whether it was snowing or freezing raining at the time you fell or soon thereafter.
-A property owner is generally given a reasonable time after a weather event to take care of their property before they can be held legally responsible to a person who slipped and fell on ice or slippery conditions.
+Another important consideration is whether it was still snowing or freezing when you fell.
+A property owner has a reasonable amount of time after a weather event to take care of their property.
+It is usually 24 hours before they can be held legally responsible or successfully sued by a person who slipped and fell.

-There are many other factors to consider as well when determining a viable case against a property owner for a slip fall injury case.
-If you have been injured in this type of accident in Minnesota, call us and speak with a lawyer for a free consultation.
-Our lawyers have more than 25 years’ experience successfully representing people who slipped and fell on ice, as well as other types of accidents throughout MN.
-We will answer your questions, explain your rights, and make sure you get the compensation you are entitled to.
+There are many other factors when considering a case against a property owner for a slip fall injury case.
+If you have been injured because you fell on an ice sidewalk in Minnesota, call us.
+You will speak directly with a lawyer for a free consultation.
+Our attorneys have more than 25 years’ experience.
+We have successfully represented many people throughout MN who slipped and fell on ice.
+We will help you determine if there is a case against the property owner.
+An attorney will answer your questions and explain your rights.
+Our goal is to make sure you get the compensation you are entitled to.